gnosis/dex-research/dFusion/dFusionSpec.md

 Specification develop by Gnosis.

 The following specification uses the scaling approach from Vitaliks post: [Onchain scaling](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477) in order to build a scalable fully decentralized exchange with decentralized order matching.
 The scalability is enabled by the heavy use of zk-snarks.
 In order to allow bigger circuit amounts, we are planning to use the ideas descibed in [DIZK](https://www.usenix.org/system/files/conference/usenixsecurity18/sec18-wu.pdf).
-Orders are matched in a batch auction with a arbitratrage-free price clearing technique developed by Gnosis: [uniform clearning prices]( https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf)
+Orders are matched in a batch auction with a arbitratrage-free price clearing technique developed by Gnosis: [Uniform Clearning Prices]( https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf).

 ## Specification
-The specification will allow to trade via limit orders between N ERC20 tokens.
+The envisioned exchange will enable users to trade via limit orders between N predefined ERC20 tokens.
 For each ERC20 token we store the balance of traders in a Merkle tree root hash:
-	 `balanceTreeRootHash_I    for 0<I<=N`

-Each leaf contains only the amount of tokens held by a user.
+	 `balanceTreeRootHash_I    for 0<I<=N`.
+In this tree, each leaf contains only the amount of tokens held by a user.

-The addresses of the accounts in the exchange are stored in another Merkle tree Root hash:
+The addresses of the accounts in the exchange are stored in another Merkle tree root hash:
 	`accountsRootHash`

-The balance of the i-th leaf from the `balanceTreeRootHashToken` will belong to the account of the i-th leaf in `accountsRootHash`.
+The balance of the i-th leaf from the `balanceTreeRootHash_Token` will belong to the account of the i-th leaf in `accountsRootHash`.

 All orders are encoded as limit sell orders: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitprice, amount, signature)`.
 The order should be read in the folllowing way: the user from the specified leaf index would like to sell the token fromTokenIndex for toTokenIndex for at most the limit price and the amount specified.

 All these roothashes `[ accountsRootHash, balanceTreeRootHash_1, …, balanceTreeRootHash_1]` are getting hashed together and will be stored in a `balancesRootHash` in the a “anchor” smart contract on-chain.

 The trading workflow consists of the following sequential processes: